persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 This example is a simple beam, restrained at one side and stressed by a concentrated bending load F at the other side.

+You can dowload the model and the full study presented in this study :download:`by clicking here <Deviation_of_a_cantilever_beam.zip>`.

 1- Problem statement
 ````````````````````